tumtumtum/Shaolinq/README.md

 ```

-Assign a person's best friend without querying for the best friend if you know the best friend's primary key.
+Assign a person's best friend without querying for the best friend if you know the object primary keys.

 ```csharp